 This dentist-formulated remineralizing toothpaste recipe is a synergy of specific ingredients chosen for their specific roles in oral health.
 Here’s the science behind each one.

-3. Using Coconut Oil for Oral Health
+3. Coconut Oil to Promote Better Oral Health

-4. Calcium Carbonate: The Essential Mineral
+4. Calcium Carbonate: The Key Mineral

-This is the cornerstone of the remineralization process.
+This step is the basis of the remineralization process.
 Calcium carbonate is an effective, safe and readily available source of bioavailable calcium ions.
 These minerals are used by your saliva together with phosphate to restore and fortify the protective enamel on your tooth.
 We use it as the primary active remineralizing agent.
 The National Institutes of Health (NIH) confirms calcium’s critical role in maintaining vital body functions, including dental health.
 We use it as the primary active remineralizing agent.

 5. Clove Oil: For Gum Health & Sensitivity